Children, young adults and families directorate

 Complex needs CAMHS consists of specialist teams that provide services across a range of areas in north London.
 Teams in this service line include our specialist multidisciplinary family mental health team, our Lifespan autism and learning disabilities service and our adolescent and young adult service, which provides a specialist psychoanalytic approach to young people up to the age of 25.

 Our vulnerable children service line consists of teams and services who work with children who have experienced trauma or who are vulnerable for a range of life event reasons.
-These include our fostering, adoption and kinship care team, our specialist assessment service for children in care in Haringey (First Step) our Barnet based young people's drug and alcohol service, our court assessment service based in Westminster and our family drug and alcohol court (FDAC) local and national units.
+These include our fostering, adoption and kinship care team, our specialist assessment service for children in care in Haringey (First Step) and our family drug and alcohol court (FDAC) unites.
 FDAC is a specialist court service for families where there are significant drug and alcohol difficulties in child protection proceedings.
 Find out more about the national unit on the FDAC website.

 Family Nurse Partnership